jankstar/jankstar.github.io/content/docs/tauri_diesel_sqlite.md

     }
 ...
 ```
-The coding is not completely dynamic, because the used fields must have been defined in the structures of the database `schema.rs` and `models.modelrs`.
+The coding is not completely dynamic, because the used fields must have been defined in the structures of the database `schema.rs` and `models.rs`.
 Only the selection statemnt is dynamically assembled.
 In the example all conversions were also checked for validity by `match`, so that no `panic` is triggered, especially with transfer values from users.

 ### function `debug_query` extracts the statement for the output {#debug_query}